BSO Partnership: “What I Hear” featuring Kaija Saariaho

 A collaboration between the Boston Symphony Orchestra and New England Conservatory, "What I Hear" is a series of free hour-long events meant to introduce audiences to composers working with the BSO.
 These composer-curated chamber music programs feature performances by NEC students and include conversations between the composers and BSO Assistant Artistic Administrator Eric Valliere.
 The NEC student performances are coached and directed by NEC faculty Stephen Drury.

-Following the event in Williams Hall, the BSO, with conductor John Storgårds, performs Kaija Saariaho's gorgeous study of orchestral color Ciel d'hiver ("Winter Sky"), an arrangement of a movement from her earlier, symphony-like Orion.
+Following the event in Brown Hall, the BSO, with conductor John Storgårds, performs Kaija Saariaho's gorgeous study of orchestral color Ciel d'hiver ("Winter Sky"), an arrangement of a movement from her earlier, symphony-like Orion.

 All events take place at 6pm at New England Conservatory's Williams Hall:

 - Thursday, January 24, featuring Kaija Saariaho